Landslides hamper rescue efforts after Himalaya quake

 By Biswajyoti Das

-GUWAHATI, India (Reuters) - Rain and landslides hampered the search for survivors of a 6.9 magnitude earthquake in an isolated Himalayan region stretching across India, Nepal and Tibet that killed at least 53 people, police and media said Monday.
+GUWAHATI, India (Reuters) - Rain and landslides hampered the search for survivors of a 6.8 magnitude earthquake that killed at least 39 people in isolated Himalayan regions stretching across India, Nepal and Tibet, police and media said on Monday.

-Thirty-one casualties were confirmed by police in the "Shangri-la" northeastern Indian state of Sikkim, the epicenter of Sunday night's quake.
-More deaths were reported in nearby Nepal and the Chinese region of Tibet.
+Eighteen casualties were confirmed in the northeastern state of Sikkim, the epicenter of Sunday night's quake, with more deaths reported in neighboring Nepal and Tibet.

-At least two died in Bihar state, south of Sikkim, while six died in the India state of West Bengal.
+At least two died in Bihar state, south of Sikkim, while five died in the Indian state of West Bengal.

-"People are still panicky," Pawan Thapa, a resident of Gangtok, capital of Sikkim, told Reuters by phone.
+"People are still panicky," Pawan Thapa, a resident of Sikkim's capital Gangtok, told Reuters by phone.
 "We spent the whole night outside our homes."

 "Even if the number of casualties is low, there is likely to be a huge need for humanitarian assistance for affected civilians whose homes have been destroyed and who need food and shelter.
-The U.N. is taking this very seriously," said the U.N. official, who asked not to be named.
+The U.N. is taking this very seriously," said the U.N. official, who declined to be identified.

-Outside India, at least seven people died in Nepal, three of them killed when a wall on the perimeter of the British Embassy in Kathmandu collapsed on to a car and a motorcycle.
-Seven were also reported dead in Tibet, China's state-run news agency Xinhua said.
+Outside India, at least seven people died in neighboring Nepal, three of them killed when a wall on the perimeter of the British embassy in Kathmandu collapsed onto a car and a motorcycle.
+Seven were also reported dead in China's restive Tibet region, China's state-run news agency Xinhua said.

-Landslides and heavy rains were slowing the arrival by road of thousands of soldiers, rescue workers and medics trying to reach the worst affected areas in Sikkim.
-Many were on the road from the nearest airport to Sikkim, 100 km (60 miles) away.
+Landslides and heavy rain were slowing the arrival by road of at least 400 rescue workers and doctors trying to reach the worst affected area after landing at the nearest airport almost 100 km away.

-Army officers and border police stationed near the epicenter of the quake in the north of the state, which has a large military deployment close to the Chinese border, rescued at least 200 villagers.
+Army officers and border police stationed near the epicenter of the quake in Sikkim, which has a large military deployment near the Chinese border, and rescued at least 200 villagers.

-Their patrols sent in radio reports of more casualties on Monday as they spread out on foot to isolated mountain villages.
+Their patrols sent in radio reports of more casualties as they spread out on foot to isolated mountain villages.

-Several thousand people fled damaged home to government shelters in Gangtok.
-More than 100 people were injured, while hundreds of tourists, mainly Indian, were stranded on the main road out of the state to West Bengal in the south.
+Many towns in Sikkim experienced power cuts, while thousands are being sheltered by the government.
+At least 100 people were injured in Sikkim alone, while hundreds of tourists, mainly Indian, were stranded on the main road out of the state to West Bengal in the south.

-Several earthquakes have hit north and east India this year, but none has caused major damage or injuries.
+Several earthquakes have hit north and east India this year, but none have caused major damage or injuries.

 In 2001, a devastating earthquake in the western state of Gujarat killed at least 19,700 people and caused damage in neighboring Pakistan.

-(Additional reporting by Gopal Sharma in Kathmandu, Nita Bhalla, Arup Roychoudhury and Annie Banerji in New Delhi; Writing by Matthias Williams; Editing by Frank Jack Daniel and Nick Macfie)
+(Reporting by Biswajyoti Das in Guwahati; additional reporting by Gopal Sharma in Kathmandu, Nita Bhalla and Annie Banerji in New Delhi; writing by Matthias Williams; Editing by Frank Jack Daniel and Yoko Nishikawa)